downlinko/downlinko.github.io/_posts/development/2018-07-23-download-install-curl-windows.md

 ## Step #3: Setup

-We need to set up an environment variable that will point to our Maven installation.
+We need to set up an environment variable that will point to our cURL installation.

 Click on the Windows button.
 Then type "<kbd>env</kbd>" in the search box and press `ENTER`.